menu

 Setting & Lifestyle

-Arlington is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Arlington does not have a public transit system used by locals to get to and from work.

 Demographics

-The overall education level of Arlington is somewhat higher than in the average US city of 21.84%: 25.61% of adults 25 and older in the village have at least a bachelor's degree.
+The percentage of people in Arlington who are college-educated is somewhat higher than the average US community of 21.84%: 25.61% of adults in Arlington have at least a bachelor's degree.

 The people who call Arlington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Arlington residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Arlington include German, Norwegian, Irish, English, and Swedish.